Virtualix-LTD/adrjs/README.md

 to achieve the same job.

-For those teams that work with node, this package serves as a single command that can be added in `devDependencies`, and maintain a consistent experience across platforms.
+For those teams that work with node, this package serves as a single command that can be added in `devDependencies`, or invoked via `npx`, and maintain a consistent experience across platforms.

 ## Usage